grindsa/acme2certifier/README.md

 - [win-acme](https://www.win-acme.com/)

 Other clients are on my list for later testing.
-In case you are bored, feel free to test other came ACME clients and raise [issues](https://github.com/grindsa/acme2certifier/issues/new) if something does not work as expected.
+In case you are bored, feel free to test other ACME clients and raise [issues](https://github.com/grindsa/acme2certifier/issues/new) if something does not work as expected.

 [Command-line parameters used for testing](docs/acme-clients.md)